 February – March:

-Four (bi-weekly) group meetings based on scaffolded learning how to write summaries, reviews and a bibliographic essay based on mandatory articles (an Annual Review of Anthropology article, article+comments from Current Anthropology) and (top journal) articles of own choice from a reading list assembled by the theme supervisors.
+Four (bi-weekly) tutorials based on scaffolded learning; how to write summaries, reviews and a bibliographic essay based on mandatory articles and (top journal) articles of students’ own choice from a reading list assembled by the theme supervisor.

-Writing of a summary (500 words), a review article (1,000 words) and a bibliographic essay (2,000 words) based on the mandatory articles and the articles of own choice.
+Writing a summary (500 words), a review article (1,000 words) and a bibliographic essay (2,000 words) based on the mandatory articles and students’ chosen articles.

 Final meeting with supervisors to assess the bibliographic essay.

-- Three group meetings focussing on how to bring the readings of the Selected Bibliography and the bibliographic essay into conversation with two selected monographs.
-One assignment focuses on the analysis of the monographs, one on the way the different literatures allow the student to address the research question:
+- Three tutorials focusing on how to address readings of the Selected Bibliography and the bibliographic essay, with two selected monographs.
+One assignment focuses on the analysis of the monographs, one on the way the different literature allows the student to address the research question:

 o What debates are the authors contributing to or what problems are they addressing?

 o What are their theoretical perspectives?
 Or: What are the arguments they are making?